Events & Education

 Fruit Tree Education Series

-Learn the basics of fruit tree care and maintenance in this 7 part series that runs from February-June.
+Learn the basics of fruit tree care and maintenance in this 7 part series that runs from February-September.
 All classes are taught by knowledgeable instructors and local specialists.
 Participants can enroll in the full series for a comprehensive introduction to fruit tree care or choose to register for individual classes.
-The first class in the fruit tree series is also the first class in the edible gardens series.
 WSU Master Gardeners are invited to take the full series to become Fruit Tree Specialists.

 Topics Include: winter & summer pruning, pest & disease control, pollinators, espalier and grafting.